hinance/hinance/README.md

 [build automation](https://github.com/hinance/www) for the project homepage, which includes all the necessary dependencies and the example.
-The Docker container is pre-built and uploaded to the repository, but if you want to build it yourself, keep in mind that it takes about 1 hour on 4 cores, 8GB RAM machine.
+The Docker container is pre-built and uploaded to the repository, but if you want to build it yourself, keep in mind that it's optimized to be built on 32-cores machine, with lots of memory, like `c4.8xlarge` Amazon EC2 instance.

 Feel free to use the above as a reference when installing on your target platform.